Table of Contents

 Complaints of noncompliance with laws relating to pupil fees are filed with a principal of a school.
 A pupil fee complaint shall not be filed later than one year from the date the alleged violation occurred.
 A pupil fee includes, but is not limited to, all of the following:

-The District shall post a notice of the educational rights of pupils in foster care, pupils who are homeless, former juvenile court pupils now enrolled in a school district, and pupils in military families, as specified in EC sections 48853, 48853.5, 49069.5, 51225.1 and 51225.2.
+Educational and graduation requirements for pupils in foster care, pupils who are homeless, pupils from military families and pupils formerly in Juvenile Court now enrolled in a school district as specified in Education Code 48645.7 48853, 48853.5, 49069.5, 51225.1 and 51225.2.
 The notice shall include complaint process information, as applicable.

 In order to identify appropriate subjects of state preschool health and safety issues pursuant to HSC Section 1596.7925, a notice shall be posted in each California state preschool program classroom in each school in the District.
 The notice shall (1) state the health and safety requirements under 5 CCR that apply to California state preschool programs pursuant to HSC Section 1596.7925 and (2) state the location at which to obtain a form to file a state preschool health and safety issues complaint pursuant to HSC Section 1596.7925.